My Cat Has Black Spots on His Lips and Nose

 We need to be vigilant with any changes to our cat's organism.
 Some may simply be a consequence of age, others may be superficial changes such lentigo, but there is always the risk of a pathological cause.
 When see our cat has black spots on their nose, lips or other mucus membranes, we should take note.
-If they are am orange or ginger cat, we can think these black spots are most likely due to lentigo.
+If they are an orange or ginger cat, we can think these black spots are most likely due to lentigo.
 The same applies to calico cats with dark spots.

-However, there are other causes about which we need to be vigilant.
-If you see black spots on your skin and hair of your cat's chin, it is likely they have feline acne, something which may be caused by stress, allergies or poor hygiene.
+There are other causes about which we need to be vigilant.
+If you see black spots on your skin and hair of your cat's chin, it is possible they have feline acne.
+This may be caused by stress, allergies or poor hygiene.
 Also, if we see dark spots moving in the cat's fur, it is possible they have black dandruff, a type of parasitic infestation.

-Macules cause by lentigo are not purulent or malignant.
+Macules caused by lentigo are not purulent or malignant.
 They will develop and may grow over time.
 For this reason, we need to be careful to differentiate them between melanoma, sarcoma or other types of feline skin cancer.
-These are dangerous and we need to have a veterinarian diagnose lentigo to be sure they are the underlying cause.
+These are dangerous and we need to have a veterinarian diagnose lentigo to ensure it is the underlying cause.

 Below you can see what the black spots on a cat's nose and lips look like if they have lentigo.

 Other reasons your cat has black spots on their nose and lips